BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 **Q:** What did the `-p` argument do in the above `mkdir` command?

-1) Download and uncompress the file [`GRCh38.chr22.ensembl.biomart.txt.gz`](../files/GRCh38.chr22.ensembl.biomart.txt.gz) into the newly-created `files` directory, keeping the original as well as the uncompressed verison.
+1) Download and uncompress the file [`GRCh38.chr22.ensembl.biomart.txt.gz`](../files/GRCh38.chr22.ensembl.biomart.txt.gz) into the newly-created `files` directory, **keeping the original** as well as the uncompressed verison.

-  (*Hint: when uncompressing the gzip file, use the `-k` option to keep the original gzip file.*)
+You can use the commands `wget` or `curl` to perform this

+  (*Hint: One method to extract a file whilst keeping the original is to use `zcat file.txt.gz > file.txt`.
+If you have gunzip version >1.6 you can also use the `-k` option.
+Check your version using `gunzip --version` and decide on the best method*)

 2) Download and extract the file [`3_many_files.tar.gz`](../files/3_many_files.tar.gz) in the `files` directory.
 This should create a sub-directory (`3_many_files`) containing 100 files, where each file contains a subset of the data in `GRCh38.chr22.ensembl.biomart.txt.gz`.